 Obtain a written loan approval from a mortgage lender and then submit it to the seller, through your agent, with proof of the required cash down payment when your make your offer.

 Is it possible to acquire real estate with a reverse mortgage loan?

 Yes.
 You can use the proceeds of a reverse mortgage loan for any purpose.

 Is it possible for me to earn real estate commissions by simply referring potential buyers and sellers to a full time, experienced real estate agent?

 Yes.
 By becoming a referral agent, you can avoid joining the Board of Realtors and Multiple Listing Service while earning commissions.
 Referral real estate agents can earn thousands of dollars consistently each year without showing homes or selling.
 Call Michael Chulak for details.

 What is the policy of Pacific-Realtors.net concerning commission splits with other real estate brokerage firms?

 When Pacific-Realtors.net lists a home for sale or lease we always place the listings in the Multiple Listing Service (MLS) and offer a 50% commission split.
 This assures that our client's property will get maximum exposure to potential buyers or tenants and that real estate agents with other offices will enthusiastically refer their clients to us.
 Some real estate brokers refuse to split commissions, offer very small commissions to other agents, or refuse to place their listings in the MLS.
-This works to the great disadvantage of their clients and is considered unethical.
+This works to the great disadvantage of their clients and is considered unethical by most brokerage firms.